transdigiware/blockchain/enterprise_app_upgrade.md

 - If you want to make minimal updates to your application before using the upgrade tool, you can use the low-level Fabric SDK APIs to use service discovery.
 For more information, see [Patch your applications to use service discovery with the low-level APIs](#enterprise-upgrade-applications-patch).

 If you cannot update your applications to use service discovery, you need to [manually update your application or connection profile](#enterprise-upgrade-applications-manual) during the upgrade.

+To configure your client application to use Service Discovery, when you start your gateway with the `gateway.connect()` call, you need to set the queryHandlerOptions to `strategy: DefaultQueryHandlerStrategies.MSPID_SCOPE_ROUND_ROBIN`.
+This configuration ensures that requests from the client application are distributed across available peers.
+See [DefaultQueryHandlerStrategies](https://hyperledger.github.io/fabric-sdk-node/release-1.4/module-fabric-network.html#.DefaultQueryHandlerStrategies__anchor) in the Node SDK documentation for more information.
+{: tip}

 ### Option one: Update your application to use the new Fabric SDK programming model
 {: #enterprise-upgrade-applications-new-apis}